Apply for BAföG to attend school

 If you live with your parents:

-- 442 EUR if you are attending a technical college class that requires completed vocational training, an evening high school, or a college
+- 442 EUR if you attend a technical school class that requires completed vocational training, an evening high school, or a college,

-- 498 EUR if you are attending an evening secondary school, vocational extension school, evening secondary school, or technical college class that you can only attend if you have completed vocational training.
+- 498 EUR if you are attending an evening secondary school, a vocational extension school, an evening secondary school, or a technical college class that requires completed vocational training.

 -